- Last Updated: Friday, 04 September 2020 14:21

 - The metabolites must have a unique defined retention time (RT) on a chromatographic column, mass signal (molecular ion or eq.) in a full scan analysis and/or unique transition from a tandem mass analysis (e.g. MRM).

-- For quantification of the target metabolites, internal standards with similar chemical structure and chemical behavior must be available.
+- Internal standards with similar chemical structure and chemical behavior must be available for quantification of the target metabolites.

 - There should be a linear response at least in a magnitude order of 103 between the instrumental signal (MS detector) and each concentration of the target metabolites.